Medium of Instruction: English

 Rs.
 1,00,000/- (Rupees One Lakh only) for the entire course.
 Fees will be collected in two instalments.
-The First instalment will have to be paid by end June, 2016, following the announcement of selected candidates.
-The second instalment will have to be paid by January, 2017.
+The First instalment will have to be paid by 10th May, 2017, following the announcement of selected candidates.

 The site works best on Firefox 30+ Google Chrome 45+ iOS Safari 8+ Internet Explorer 10+ Android 4.2+ Browser / Chrome Browser